Skip to content

 Criterion Requirement

-Content IBAN, BIC/SWIFT, account holder name
+Content Transit number, institution number, account number, account holder name

 Additional If the account is held by a different entity: documentary justification of the relationship (subsidiary, management company)